Chicago Cubs Must Prioritize Brandon Kintzler Following Morrow Signing [Opinion]

 At 33 years of age, the Cubs would likely only be interested in a two-year deal maximum with Kintzler.
 He would be a big part of the process to compete for another championship over the next two years.

 Kintzler likely wouldn’t cost too terribly much to bring on board for the Cubs.
 They are reportedly giving Morrow somewhere between $10-11 million.
-If that is the price range for a closer, Kintzler would demand in between $8-10 million more than likely.
+If that is the price range for a closer, Kintzler would demand between $8-10 million more than likely.

 Assuming that the price tag is in that ballpark, the Cubs cannot afford to miss out on signing him.
 Kintzler can be exactly what the Cubs need as an inning eater out of their bullpen and would have a huge role for a championship contender once again this season.
 Chicago certainly does appear like a good landing spot for him.